YuJianrong/node-unrar.js/README.md

   - `targetPath?: string` : _Optional_ target folder
   - `password?: string` : _Optional_ password
   - `filenameTransform?: (filename: string) => string`: _Optional_ transform the file name before it's created on file system
+  - `wasmBinary?
+ArrayBuffer;` : _Optional_ Use in nodejs/webpack, the wasm binary must be loaded in the code and send to this function to load the wasm code in webpack based nodejs project (please read [Used in Webpack-bundled NodeJS Project](#use-in-webpack-bundled-nodejs-project) for more details).

   _Node_: This function is not available in EM2015 Module since the EM2015 Module is used for webpack in Browser.